hillhacks/website/pages/faq.md

 Can I work from hillhacks, any powercuts or internet issues ?
 : You sure can, generally there are no powercuts, except for rains and storm situations.
-  Internet connectivity is good, Airtel works awesome, Jio works okay.
+  Internet connectivity is good, Airtel works awesome, Jio works well to.
   Other networks are there but not so reliable for video calls.
-  **Wi-Fi connection is not available at the venue.**
+  **Wi-Fi connection is available at the venue, but can be slow** ^
-^
 <!--
 I am a foreign national.
 Do I need a Protected Area Permit (PAP)?